Rhizomatic-IO/rhizomatic/README.md

 ## Monitoring and Logging

 Rhizomatic does not provide a logging implementation.
-Instead it uses a monitoring interface, ```io.rhizomatic.api.Monitor```, that can be implemented by a module:
+Instead, it uses a monitoring interface, ```io.rhizomatic.api.Monitor```, that can be implemented by a module:

 ```java
 module bootstrap.dev {